Stott Property Management, LLC Tenant Guide

-If you are in the military and receive orders to leave the island, then you must give Stott Property Management 28 days written notice and a copy of your orders.
+If you are in the military and receive orders to leave the island, then you must give Stott Property Management, LLC 28 days written notice and a copy of your orders.

 If you are a month-to-month tenant, then you must provide 28 days written notice.

-If you have just moved in, then call Stott Property Management at 254-5558 and we’ll discuss remedies.
+If you have just moved in, then call Stott Property Management, LLC at 808-254-5558 and we’ll discuss remedies.
 If you have been living there for a while, then it is your responsibility to take care of the problem.

-If you suspect that the bugs are termites, please call Stott Property Management at 254-5558.
+If you suspect that the bugs are termites, please call Stott Property Management, LLC at 808-254-5558.
 We will have someone check out the problem and if it is termites, will coordinate remedies with you and the owner.

 The lease requires that you notify us if you are going to be out of town for more than five days.

 If you are going to be out of town for a few weeks, please make sure you mail your rent check ahead of time if you plan on returning after the due date.
 Traveling is not a valid reason for paying your rent late.